What to Expect

-On this page you will find details regarding our Sanctuary service and Outdoor Service, as well as answers to common questions explaining the decisions that we have made regarding worship during the pandemic.
+Here you will find details regarding our Sanctuary and Outdoor services, as well as answers to common questions explaining the decisions that we have made regarding worship during the pandemic.
 You can read this information below, or download this information in the separate documents linked above.

 Starting Date: to be determined

 This communion service will take place at 8:30am on Sunday mornings.
 Please park in the main lot and come in through the office doors near the elevator so that we can maintain a one-way flow of traffic in our narrow aisles.

 We will be taking the precautions outlined below in order to include the largest possible portion of our congregation in worship.
 It is important for all worshipers to recognize that some of their brothers and sisters in Christ will only feel comfortable in worship if they know that those who gather will be demonstrating this level of concern for the health and wellbeing of others.

 The liturgy will be familiar but somewhat simplified.

 Our sanctuary worship service will include the following precautions: